plodah/ploopy_viamenus/README.md

 # Plodah's Via Menus for Ploopy

+This firmware for Ploopy trackballs & mice enables the use of menus in Via to control mouse settings.
+It also adds a variety of additional features.

+This repo is essentially a [qmk_userspace](https://docs.qmk.fm/newbs_external_userspace) containing supplementary keymaps for [qmk_firmware](https://github.com/qmk/qmk_firmware).

+### Please Note
+**Testing has been limited!**
+I use this firmware on my Adept or Thumb daily, but I'm just one guy and I don't have every trackball to test this on, so there could be issues that I've never imagined.

+I'd recommend that you're comfortable returning your device to the original firmware if needed.
+If you do encounter problems, please let me know or PR a fix but I can't commit to fixing any issue and provide no warranty etc. It's free after all!

 ![alt text](readme-examplemenu.png)

-This is a [qmk_userspace](https://docs.qmk.fm/newbs_external_userspace) containing supplementar keymaps for [qmk_firmware](https://github.com/qmk/qmk_firmware).
-This produces firmware that includes a variety of additional features for Ploopy trackballs which can be configured within Via.

-## Please Note
-Testing on this has been limited.
-I had all this stuff in my qmk_userspace repo, mixed in with a bunch of keyboard stuff.
-I've tested this on my Adept and Thumb .. but not extensively.
-If there are problems, let me know or PR a fix.

 ## What does it do?
 ### DPI Config